Assistant Secretary of the Army for Installations, Energy and Environment: Organization

-Office holders
+Officeholders

-Deputy Assistant Secretary of the Army for Energy and Sustainability
+Energy and sustainability

-The Deputy Assistant Secretary of the Army for Energy and Sustainability (abbreviated DASA-E&S) is one of the four deputy assistant secretaries that report to the ASA (IE&E).
+The deputy assistant secretary of the army for energy and sustainability (abbreviated DASA-E&S) is one of the four deputy assistant secretaries that report to the ASA (IE&E).

 Roles and responsibilities

-The Deputy Assistant Secretary of the Army for Energy and Sustainability serves to provide assistance, advice, policy, programming, and oversight, of all matters relating to the army's ability to access energy and water, in order to enhance the army's operational capabilities, enhance the current facilities, and support the state of readiness.
+The deputy assistant secretary of the army for energy and sustainability serves to provide assistance, advice, policy, programming, and oversight, of all matters relating to the army's ability to access energy and water, in order to enhance the army's operational capabilities, enhance the current facilities, and support the state of readiness.